flag United Kingdom United Kingdom: Tax System

 Local authorities apply a property-based tax levied on the occupier of a domestic dwelling at a flat rate per dwelling (properties' owners are taxed on unoccupied dwellings).

-Weekly paid employees pay National Insurance Contributions at a rate of 12% on weekly income between GBP 242 and 967 (plus 2% on income exceeding this amount).
+Weekly paid employees pay National Insurance Contributions at a rate of 10% (from January 2024) on weekly income between GBP 242 and 967 (plus 2% on income exceeding this amount).

 Return to top